Enrique Díez Canedo: Mentor

 Díez-Canedo also was involved in some publications with the purpose of introducing new writers and, for example, he published the first verses of León Felipe in the magazine España and also helped Juan Ramón Jiménez to publish some of his collaborations in El Sol.
 Thanks to him, a poem by Gerardo Diego was published in España.
 He also helped with reviews and critic articles about the works they were publishing.
 Among other numerous examples, it can be mentioned the case of Versos Humanos, by Gerardo Diego, of which he made an acute critic in La Nación.

 Translator

 As a translator, he worked mainly with material from English and French, but also from Catalan and German.
-He translated authors like Paul Verlaine, Francis Jammes, Michel de Montaigne, John Webster, H. G. Wells, Heinrich Heine, Eugeni d'Ors and Walt Whitman.
+He translated authors like Paul Verlaine, Francis Jammes, Michel de Montaigne, John Webster, H. G. Wells, Heinrich Heine, Eugenio d'Ors and Walt Whitman.

 Already in the middle of the Civil War, he collaborated with Hora de España and participated in the Second International Writers in Defense of the Culture Congress; he directed the Madrid magazine as well.

-In 1935 he was elected as a member of the Royal Spanish Academy.
+In 1935 he was elected as a member of the Real Academia Española.